davidzas/github-history/README.md

 ## Step 4: Run the backend

-In the terminal where you installed the back end dependencies you need to run
+In the terminal where you installed the back end dependencies, you need to run

 ### `npm start`